georgepaterson/jquery-videobackground/README.md

 *	loadedCallback: Allows a function to be triggered when the video is loaded.

 Video trailer from <a href="http://www.bigbuckbunny.org/">http://www.bigbuckbunny.org/</a>.
 An open source <a href="http://www.blender.org/">Blender</a> project.

+---

+Please use the [GitHub issue tracker](http://github.com/georgepaterson/jquery-videobackground/issues) for bug reports and feature requests.